 4. Trust Yourself

-You need to accept that rejections are a part of life and it happens to all of us, but it will only impair your progress if you allow it to.
+You need to accept that rejections are a part of life and it happens to all of us, but they will only impair your progress if you allow them to.
 Unshackling yourself from people’s expectations and keeping your vision clear will propel you to greater heights.

-Fear is a natural phenomena from which we all suffer but at the end it is our self-confidence and conviction which help us sail through the rough waters.
+Fear is a natural phenomenon from which we all suffer but in the end, it is our self-confidence and conviction which help us sail through the rough waters.